 You will get any refund quicker if we have the correct account number.
 Up until 15 May, you can check and edit your account number.

-If you are unable to meet the deadline of 30 April, you can apply for an extension of up to one month.
 The deadline for applying for an extension is at 24:00 on 30 April.

 Submitting the tax return on paper